Kevin Houser

-Kevin J. Houser (born August 23, 1977) is a former American football long snapper.
-He was drafted by the New Orleans Saints in the seventh round of the 2000 NFL Draft.
-He played college football at Ohio State.
+Kevin J. Houser (born August 23, 1977) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He was selected by the New Orleans Saints in the seventh round of the 2000 NFL draft.
+He played college football for the Ohio State Buckeyes.

-Early years
+Early life

 Houser attended Westlake High School in Westlake, Ohio, where he played football, basketball, and track.
 In football, he was a tight end, defensive end, and longsnapper, and ended his career with 38 receptions, and 273 tackles.

 College career

-Houser graduated from The Ohio State University with a degree in Finance.
-During college, he was a four-year letterman for the Ohio State Football team where he played tight-end and long-snapper.
-He was the third member of his family to play at Ohio State, following father, Tom (1969–72), and brother Bob (1993–96).
+Houser graduated from Ohio State University with a degree in Finance.
+During college, he was a four-year letterman for the Ohio State Football team where he played tight end and long snapper.
+He was the third member of his family to play at Ohio State, following father, Tom (1969–1972), and brother Bob (1993–1996).